CyVerse-learning-materials/foss/docs/00_basics.md

 	- You will be able to see your newly created file on your repository home after committing your changes.

 !!! info "Committing changes"
 		**Committing** is the term used for *saving* changes you've made to your code.
 Each **commit** can be accessed within the GitHub web interface, which will show you the code prior and after the changes you've made.
-To see a list of all commits you made, click on the :clock: icon under the **Code** button.
+To see a list of all commits you made, click on the :fontawesome-solid-clock-rotate-left: icon under the **Code** button.

 #### Branching